-, and a second s Reviewer Title of GDS: Actual Possible Page number(s) and Revie Review date: Department: Confinence 1.
+3 Reviewer: wer: Title of GDS: Actual Possible Score Page number(s) and Revie Review date: Department: GDS number: 1.
 C 1.
-Opportunities and Threats What is the external environment? ineats 1.1 Does it identify pote Does it identify potential opportunities going forward?
-4/ 1.2 Does it identify pote Does it identify potential threats going forward? /4 1.3 Does it contain a clea Does it contain a clear statement describing the problem that this strategy is trying to solve?
+Opportunities and Threats What is the external environment?
+Threats 1:1 Does it identify po Does it identify potential opportunities going forward? /4 1.2 Does it identify po Does it identify potential threats going forward? /4 1.3 Does it contain a c trying to solve?
+Does it contain a clear statement describing the problem that this strategy is trying to solve?
 8/ 2.
-C Wbat 2.
-Capabilities and Resources What are the internal strengths and weaknesses? ources and weaknesses?
-2.1 Does it identify current and futh Does it identify current and future capabilities (e.g., skills, /4 2.2 Does it identify what Does it identify what capabilities it does not have and needs to acquire or work around? /4 2.3 Does it identify curre Does it identify current and future resources (e.g., financial)? /4 2.4 Does it identify what Does it identify what resources it does not have and needs to acquire or work around? /4 3.
+C 2.
+Capabilities and Resources What are the internal strengths and weaknesses? ssources 2.1 Does it identify current and fun Does it identify current and future capabilities (e.g., skills, /4 2.2 Does it identify what processing the state of the sta /4 2.3 Does it identify cu Does it identify current and future resources (e.g., financial)? /4 2.4 Does it identify whateval Does it identify what resources it does not have and needs to acquire or work around? /4 3.
 V 3.
-Vision and Benefits (Purpose) What is the purpose?
-Purpose) 3.1 Does it break down that are tangible, spec Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
-8/ 3.2 Does it identify who Does it identify who the beneficiaries are and how they will benefit? /4 3.3 Does it describe how Does it describe how success will be measured and over what time frame? /4 4.
-A Wbat 4.
-Approach and Focus (Strategy) What choices and trade-offs have been made?
-(Strategy) 4.1 Does it divide the vis Does it divide the vision into a number of strategic goals/objectives that are rancible specific and different from one another? /4 4.2 Does it identify a ran Does it identify a range of strategic options to solve the problem? /4 4.3 Does it clearly descri Does it clearly describe the chosen approach, outlining what it will and will not /4 4.4 Does it highlight the (e.g., possible uninter Does it highlight the risks, costs, and benefits of the chosen pathway/approach (e.g., possible unintended consequences)? /4 5.
-I Wbo i 5.
-Implementation and Accountability Who is responsible for what?
-Accountability 5.1 Does it identify who Does it identify who is responsible for implementing the GDS? /4 5.2 Does it identify who Does it identify who will report on its progress? /4 5.3 Does it explain how p Does it explain how progress will be reported (e.g., reports and statistics) and over what timeframe? /4 5.4 Does it discuss wheth Does it discuss whether the GDS will undergo a review while it is active or once it is completed? /4 6.
-A How a 6.
-Alignment and Authority How does it align with the machinery of government? ority inery of government?
-6.1 Does it discuss prede Does it discuss predecessors to the strategy and identify any lessons learnt from these? /4 6.2 Does it align with its Does it align with its department's statement of intent?
-9/ 6.3 Does it align with its Does it align with its department's annual report?
+Vision and Benefits (Purpose) What is the purpose? s (Purpose) 3.1 Does it break dow that are tangible, sp Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
+8/ 3.2 Does it identify wh Does it identify who the beneficiaries are and how they will benefit? /4 3.3 Does it describe h Does it describe how success will be measured and over what time frame? /4 4.
+A 4.
+Approach and Focus (Strategy) What choices and trade-offs have been made? us (Strategy) ave bren mude?
+4.1 Does it divide the tangible, specific a Does it divide the vision into a number of strategic goals/objectives that are rangible, specific and different from one another? /4 4.2 Does it identify a r Does it identify a range of strategic options to solve the problem? /4 4.3 Does it clearly dese Does it clearly describe the chosen approach, outlining what it will and will not do? /4 4.4 Does it highlight to (e.g., possible unin Does it highlight the risks, costs, and benefits of the chosen pathway/approach (e.g., possible unintended consequences)? /4 5.
+Is 5.
+Implementation and Accountability Who is responsible for what? d Accountability 5.1 Does it identify wh Does it identify who is responsible for implementing the GDS? /4 5.2 Does it identify w Does it identify who will report on its progress? /4 5.3 Does it explain how p Does it explain how progress will be reported (e.g., reports and statistics) and over what timeframe? /4 5.4 Does it discuss wheth Does it discuss whether the GDS will undergo a review while it is active or once it is completed? /4 6.
+A How d 6.
+Alignment and Authority How does it align with the machinery of government? hority abinery of government?
+6.1 Does it discuss pre Does it discuss predecessors to the strategy and identify any lessons learnt from /4 6.2 Does it align with Does it align with its department's statement of intent?
+9/ 6.3 Does it align with Does it align with its department's annual report?
 9/ TOTAL: AL: 96/